rmander-89/breezy-hubspot-sa-poc/README.md

 - energy_savings_score
 - device_status

-Thermostats are associated to the Contact so Breezy has a full view of device ownership.
-This also enables useful future scenarios, such as identifying multi device households or linking tickets to specific devices.
-A future extension could include linking a Thermostat to a Subscription if Breezy ever moves to per device subscription billing.
+Thermostats are associated with the Contact so Breezy can understand which devices belong to which household.
+Tickets and hardware deals link to Thermostats so device level issues and purchases can be tracked clearly.
+In the future Breezy could optionally associate Thermostats with Subscriptions if they ever move to a per device subscription model.

 ---